advay-sinha/PrimeTradeAnalysis/README.md

 4. **Refresh the report**
    - After running the notebooks, update `ds_report.pdf` / `ds_report.txt` with any new findings and re-export additional visuals into `outputs/` if needed.

-## Submission Notes
-- Keep this folder’s structure exactly as provided when uploading to GitHub or submitting the assignment.
-- No React or other external dashboards are required; everything runs inside Colab using the assets in this directory alone.
-- Always provide the Colab share links (view-only) alongside the zipped folder per the standardized submission format.